Azure/ResourceModules/modules/container-service/managed-cluster/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
+Only one type of identity is supported: system-assigned or user-assigned, but not both.
 - Required: No
 - Type: object